 Allergic rhinitis requires a few years of allergen exposure to develop.
 It is uncommon in children under two years of age.

 Allergic rhinitis occurs in association with allergic conjunctivitis, acute or chronic sinusitis, asthma and eczema.

 Diagnosis of hay fever is done clinically based on signs and symptoms.
 Allergy skin testing confirms that the patient is sensitised to aeroallergens.

 - Stay indoors as much as possible on windy days in spring and in wind gusts that come before storm

 - Cover pillows, mattresses, box springs, comforters and furniture cushions with plastics to reduce dust mite exposure

 - For those who are allergy to pets, it is recommended not to keep animals in the house

-- Intranasal cortisone sprays such as Nasonex contains low dose of steroids is effective treatment for hay fever
+- Intranasal cortisone sprays such as Nasonex or Dymista contains low dose of steroids is effective treatment for hay fever

 - Oral nonsedating antihistamines (2nd and 3rd generation) such as Telfast are good in controlling symptoms such as sneezing and itching but are not as effective as intranasal cortisone spray